Katsuhiko Nakagawa

 Katsuhiko Nakagawa (中川 勝彦, Nakagawa Katsuhiko) was a Japanese actor and musician from Tokyo.
-He is the grandson of Kazutaka Itō and the father of the multi-tarento Shoko Nakagawa.
+He is the father of the multi-tarento Shoko Nakagawa.
 He appeared in the 1986 adaptation of Toki o Kakeru Shōjo, voiced the lead character of Superpowered Robo Garat, and released 10 singles and 9 albums before his death in 1994, with two albums released posthumously.

 After his debut appearance as a musician in NHK's Young Music Festival, he started to become known after appearing in the movies Narawareta Gakuen (1981) and Tenkōsei (1982).
-On February 22, 1984 he released simultaneously his debut album and single entitled Shite Mitai through Warner Pioneer.
+On February 22, 1984, he released simultaneously his debut album and single entitled Shite Mitai through Warner Pioneer.
 In September 1992 he was diagnosed with acute myeloid leukemia.
 He passed 9 months fighting against the disease and managed to make a comeback to Japanese entertainment, but his leukemia reappeared in August 1994, leading to his death on September 17, 1994.